gemlink/multimasternode-manual/README.md

 ```
 alis-cli all info
 ```
-10. after this command You should see info about mn status.
+10. After this command You should see info about mn status.
 ---------------------------------------------------------------------------------------------------------------------

 #Example commands